King-Dozlex/Protox-Redistributable/README.md

 Important Information:

-NOTE: EXCLUDE THE FILE YOU PUT THE APPLICATION IN OTHERWISE WINDOWS DEFENDER ( Or other anti-virus software )
+NOTE: EXCLUDE THE FILE YOU PUT THE APPLICATION IN OTHERWISE WINDOWS DEFENDER ( Or other anti-virus software ) WILL DELETE IT.

 1. There is a known issue with slot 14 and not grabbing the icon file from the exe you select.
 2. I am unable to grab the icon files from '.url' files that launch steam games (Or Other Things).